livingpatterns/livingpatterns-website/README.md

 So check your package manager first.
 Brew is likely the easiest installation on OSX though.

+Important: The website on Netlify is built with Hugo version 0.72.0.
+If you want the same results on your computer, ensure that the same version of Hugo is installed.

 ### Academic-admin

 The academic-admin tool is required if you want to update / recreate the bibliography automatically.
 Detailed installation instructions can be found [here](https://github.com/sourcethemes/academic-admin).
 The tool can be installed via pip.
 Make sure that your pip is for python >= 3.6 (usually available as `pip` or as `pip3`).
 You can check which pip version you have by running: